Manage Debit Orders

 • An extra detail is to be recorded against this account

-• Fields 1 – 9: This section provides you with 9 (nine) fields that you can utilise for any additional information of a client.
+• Fields 1 – 9: This section provides you with 9 (nine) fields that you can utilise for any additional information about a customer.
 This can be kept in the Masterfile for reference purposes.

 • Submit: This should be clicked once you are satisfied with all the extra information that you have captured.